 |Object Lifecycle Management||Yes||Yes|

 Virtual machines (VM) are one of the key resources in cloud computing.
 VM uses internal memory to store the application data.
 You can use a storage service that is attached to a VM over a network or directly.
-In such cases, cloud providers may offer you block storage.
-GCP calls it a ‘Persistent Disk,’ and ‘AWS’ calls it an ‘Amazon Elastic Block Storage (EBS).’
+In such cases, cloud service providers may offer you block storage.
+Google Cloud calls it a ‘Persistent Disk,’ and ‘AWS’ calls it an ‘Amazon Elastic Block Storage (EBS).

 You can use Persistent Disk to mount to a Compute Engine (GCP VMs) and Amazon EBS to mount to Amazon EC2 (AWS VMs).
 These block-storage services can scale up to 64 TB (for Persistent disk) and 16 TIB (for Amazon EBS).
-In both services, you can attach a block storage to a VM in two different ways: locally or over the network.
+You can attach block storage to a VM in two different ways in both services: locally or over the network.

-If your application needs high IOPS (Input/Output Operations Per Second), then it is better to use a locally-attached block storage.
+If your application needs high IOPS (Input/Output Operations Per Second), it is better to use locally-attached block storage.
 When your application can compromise on IOPS, then you can choose network-attached block storage.
 Another advantage of block storage is that you can attach multiple disks to a single VM.
-The maximum number of disks that can be attached to a single Compute Engine is 128 and to Amazon EC2 is 40.
-In both services, you can create a backup of disk volume by creating a snapshot to provision a new VM with the same data later.
+The maximum number of disks attached to a single Compute Engine is 128 and to Amazon EC2 is 40.
+In both the services, Google Cloud and AWS, you can create a backup of disk volume by creating a snapshot to provision a new VM with the same data later.

 |Features||GCP Persistent Disk||Amazon EBS|